 Cooler temperatures produce male hatchlings, while warmer temperatures produce females.
 According to research, if sea turtle eggs incubate below 81.86ºF (27.7ºC), hatchlings will be male, whereas those that incubate above 87.8°F (31ºC) will be female.

-Kemp’s Ridley – The Smallest Species Of Sea Turtles Named After A Fisherman
+Kemp’s Ridley Is The Smallest Sea Turtle Species Named After a Fisherman

 Kemp’s ridley is known as the smallest sea turtle species.
 These turtles typically measure around 2 feet or 24 inches long and weigh about 100 pounds or 45 kilograms.

-Sea turtles’ food preferences differ depending on their species.
 Some species are omnivores or herbivores, while others are carnivores.
-For instance, hawksbill sea turtles tend to consume mollusks, anemones, and crustaceans.
+For instance, hawksbill sea turtles consume mollusks, anemones, and crustaceans.

 Loggerhead turtles, on the other hand, mainly eat food that is easy to chew or consume, such as crabs and sea urchins.
 Kemp’s Ridley turtles prefer to eat fish, crabs, and various mollusk species.

-The skin of green sea turtles is greenish in color, which is how they got their name.
+Green sea turtles’ skin is greenish, which is how they got their name.
 Despite not having green shells, they are considered one of the largest sea turtle species, weighing approximately 700 pounds or 317 kilograms.
 Green sea turtles have relatively small heads that they cannot retract back into their heart-shaped shells.

 Sea turtles, including leatherback turtles, feed on jellyfish.
 Like their terrestrial counterparts, sea turtles consume anything they can grab with their mouths.